codl/chitter-ops/README.markdown

 [tl]: https://chitter.xyz/api/v1/timelines/public?local=true

-the barebones form to update `updates.html` at <https://update.status.chitter.xyz/> is hosted on `they`. if necessary, `updates.html` can be updated by hand with `rclone` or in the AWS console
+`updates.html` can be updated by hand with `rclone` or in the AWS console. there used to be a barebones form to update `updates.html` at <https://update.status.chitter.xyz/> but the machine it was on was decommissioned.